*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 An anti-theft purse

 If you haven’t heard, Barcelona is a hotspot for petty theft.
 It makes me a bit sad to say.
 BUT, I want to be sure that you feel safe when you’re here.
 One way to have peace of mind is to get an anti-theft purse.
-The straps and body material is cut-proof so thieves can’t cut it easily.
+The straps and body material is cut-proof so thieves can’t cut them easily.
 The best part?
 The top and front zippers lock.
-I own the one below, which is fashionable and functional.
+I own the one below, which is fashionable and functional!

 Check out prices for this Travelon anti-theft travel purse

 << Don’t miss my post about how to avoid pickpockets in Barcelona.
-I’ll tell you where the hotspots and common scams!>>
+I’ll tell you where the hotspots and common scams Also, stay safe in Barcelona. >>

 A small external battery for your mobile phone